SophistSolutions/Stroika/Documentation/Coding Conventions.md

 ---

+## Uniform initialization {} vs. older style paren initialization ()

+- Generally prefer Uniform initialization syntax {} because

+  - makes construction appear distint from function calls
+  - rule about no narrowing/implicit conversions (MAYBE? helpful - unclear)

+- DONT use uniform initialzation syntax with call to perfect forwarding in templates.
+The natural behavior with perfect forwarding is that you get the same effect with the wrapper object as you would have had with initializing the underlying (wrapped) object.
+But initializing that object generally would have allowed implicit conversions (esp int to size_t).

+- VERY UNCERTAIN about this policy - as of 2020-08-07 - just an experimental plan.

+---

 ## New static methods and Factories

 In Stroika, a New () is static method, which allocates an instance of some class, but returns some kind of shared_ptr/smart pointer to the type – not a bare C++ pointer.